leojang/Notes/YDNJS-Call-Site.md

 ### Call Site
->To understand `this` binding, we have to understand the call-site: the location in code where a function is called (**not where it's declared**).
+>+To understand `this` binding, we have to understand the call-site: the location in code where a function is called (**not where it's declared**).
 We must inspect the call-site to answer the question: what's this `this` a reference to?
 ```javascript
 function baz() {
     // call-stack is: `baz`